Ladder Operator Block-Encoding: Results

-The third set of operators we analyze are given as a linear combination of a product of bosonic annihilation operators acting on different modes plus its Hermitian conjugate: $(a_0 a_1 \hdots a_{B-1} + h.c.)$.
-The numerical space-time costs of the various block-encoding constructions for these operators with $\Omega = 3$ are shown in Figure \ref{fig:bosonic-hc-comparison}.
-The associated LOBE constructions for these operators are described in Subsection \ref{subsec:bosonic-lc}.
+The third class of operators we consider are given as a linear combination of a product of bosonic annihilation operators acting on different modes plus its Hermitian conjugate: $(a_0 a_1 \hdots a_{B-1} + h.c.)$.
+The LOBE construction is described in subsection \ref{subsec:bosonic-lc}.
+The space-time costs when $\Omega = 3$ are shown in Figure \ref{fig:bosonic-hc-comparison}.

-The overall time-complexity scales linearly with $B$ for the LOBE and Piecewise Pauli constructions, while it scales exponentially for Pauli Expansion.
-For the space complexity metrics, all methods scale linearly with $B$, yet the LOBE constructions have both the smallest prefactor and numerical values.
-Finally, the LOBE construction results in the lowest rescaling factor of all constructions.
+The overall time-complexity ($T$ gates and non-Clifford rotations) scales linearly with $B$ for the LOBE and Piecewise Pauli methods, while it scales exponentially for Pauli Expansion.
+For the space complexity (block-encoding ancillae and maximum qubit usage), all methods scale linearly with $B$, yet the LOBE constructions have both the smallest prefactor and values.
+Finally, LOBE results in the lowest rescaling factors of all operators.

-In certain cases - such as when the number of active modes is small or the bosonic occupation cutoff is low - the Pauli Expansion construction can lead to the lowest space-time costs.
-However, when the number of active modes is large or the bosonic occupation cutoff is high, the LOBE constructions lead to the lowest space-time costs.
-For all components analyzed here, the Piecewise Pauli constructions have similar asymptotic scalings compared to LOBE, but result in larger numerical space-time costs.
-For this reason, the Piecewise Pauli construction will be omitted when benchmarking full systems in the following Subsection.
+In most cases we consider here, LOBE leads to the lowest space-time costs.
+In certain cases - such as when the number of active modes ($B$) or the bosonic occupation cutoff ($\Omega$) are small - the Pauli Expansion method can lead to the lowest space-time costs.
+For all components, Piecewise Pauli has similar asymptotic scalings compared to LOBE, but result in larger numerical costs.
+For this reason, the Piecewise Pauli construction will be omitted when benchmarking full systems in the following subsections.